keeday/LanistaBrowser/README.md

 On Windows the browser utilizes [Microsoft's Webview](https://learn.microsoft.com/en-us/microsoft-edge/webview2/).

 * Webview will be pre-installed if you're on Windows 11.
-* If you're on Windows 10 or earlier, you might need to install it.
+* If you're on Windows 10 or earlier, you probably have it, but might need to install it.

 ## FAQ